HyperSphereStudio/JdotNET/README.md

 .NET Interface

 The Julia.NET API also has a reverse calling API to call .NET from Julia.
 This also uses the C interface making it super fast (compared to message protocol based language interop systems.
 It depends on reflection which is the factor that slows it down compared to normal C# code).
+Drew ideas of syntax from https://github.com/azurefx/DotNET.jl

 Lets say we have the following C# classes:
 ```csharp